 Following oral administration, carvedilol is rapidly absorbed from the gastrointestinal tract.
 It is metabolized in the “first” pass through the liver, its bioavailability is about 25%.
 The maximum plasma concentration is reached about 1 hour after ingestion of the drug.
 The pharmacokinetics of carvedilol is linear (plasma concentrations proportional to the dose).
 Concomitant food has no effect on the bioavailability of carvedilol and its maximum concentration in plasma, but may increase the time to maximum blood concentration.

 What is tren is a lipophilic compound, its binding to plasma proteins reaches 98-99%.
 The apparent volume of distribution is approximately 2 l / kg and is largely increased by cirrhosis of the liver.
 Metabolism of Carvedilol is metabolized primarily in the liver, primarily due to the formation of glucuronides.
 Demethylation and hydroxylation of the phenyl ring results in the formation of active metabolites with three beta adrenoblokiruyuschey activity.
 4-hydroxy metabolite, beta-blocker, is 13 times more active carvedilol.
 At the same time, active metabolites are weaker vasodilator and two gidroksikarbazolovyh more metabolite are strong antioxidants compared to the parent compound.
-The average half-life of carvedilol – 6-10 hours and plasma clearance Carvedilol is released mainly in the bile.
+The average half-life of carvedilol – 6-10 hours and plasma clearance Carvedilol is released mainly in the bile, dumbbell exercises.
 Carvedilol and its metabolites can cross the placenta and are excreted in the mother’s milk.
 Carvedilol is practically not removed from blood by hemodialysis tri tren side effects.
 Specific categories of patients Elderly patients : The concentration of carvedilol in plasma in elderly patients is 50% higher than in the young.
 Patients with renal impairment : Since carvedilol is derived mainly what is tren through the gastrointestinal tract, impairment of renal function is not accompanied by his cumulation.
 Patients with liver disease : in liver cirrhosis the bioavailability of carvedilol in 4 times, and the maximum plasma concentration – 5 times higher than normal.

 - essential hypertension – either alone or in combination with a diuretic